hamza1220/Portfolio-v2/public/info/works/dark-mode/writeup.md

 </div>
 <br>

-Now needed a big effort from several people to correctly implement the dark mode classes in the front-end of a codebase that spanned hundreds of files and thousands of lines.
+Now it needed a big effort from several people to correctly implement the dark mode classes in the front-end of a codebase that spanned hundreds of files and thousands of lines.
 I divided up the most important front-end routes between the team and set deadlines for their implementation.

 <div class="flex justify-center w-full">
 <img loading="lazy"  class="w-full" src="/info/works/dark-mode/dark-mode-3.svg" />